The parenthood effect in urban mobility: Introduction

 The recognition that different groups, whether defined by parenthood, marriage, gender, or socioeconomic status, experience cities differently has gained traction in recent years.
 Early mobility models often treated travellers as homogeneous, indistinguishable entities, failing to grasp the diversity inherent in human populations~\cite{song2010limits,simini2012universal,barbosa2015effect}.
 However, this general approach has been increasingly challenged as researchers have begun to explore how these demographic differences manifest in mobility patterns, leading to more nuanced and effective urban planning strategies~\cite{lenormand2015influence,lotero2016rich,gauvin2020gender,macedo2020gender,macedo2022differences,battiston-epj_ds-2023}.

-In addition to these demographic factors, the concept of multimodality and multiple scales in mobility (where individuals use multiple forms of transportation within a single trip) further complicates the picture~\cite{brockmann-nature-2006, batty-science-2008, alessandretti2020scales, molkenthin-prl-2020, franca-complexity-2016, lotero2016rich,alessandretti-env_plan_b-2022,kurant-prl-2006, aleta-scirep-2017}.
+In addition to these demographic factors, the concept of multimodality and multiple scales in mobility (where individuals use multiple forms of transportation within a single trip) further complicates the picture~\cite{brockmann-nature-2006,battyscience2008, alessandretti2020scales,molkenthin-prl-2020,franca-complexity-2016, lotero2016rich,alessandretti-env_plan_b-2022,kurant-prl-2006, aleta-scirep-2017}.
 Different demographic groups exploit these transportation modes in varying ways, depending on factors like income, gender, and family status.
 For instance, parents may rely more heavily on cars for the convenience of transporting children, whereas younger, single individuals might prefer public transit or cycling.

 Parenthood, in particular, brings significant costs and considerations.
 The financial burden of raising children, the time demands of caregiving, and the need for access to specific amenities such as schools and healthcare facilities can all influence individuals' mobility patterns.
-Research indicates that parents are more likely to prioritise living near essential services, even if it means longer commutes to work.
-According to the USDA, the cost of raising a child to the age of 18 in the United States averages around 233,610 US dollars, excluding college expenses, underscoring the significant impact of parenthood on household decision-making \cite{Lino:Expenditures:2017}.
+Research indicates that parents are more likely to prioritise living near essential services even if it means longer commutes to work~\cite{stgeorge2012time} or less competitive schools for the kids~\cite{bell2007space}.
+According to the United States Department of Agriculture, the cost of raising a child to the age of 18 in the United States averages around US\$ 233,610, underscoring the significant impact of parenthood on household decision-making~\cite{Lino:Expenditures:2017}.